-With over 20 million people, Florida is one of the largest states in the country.
-Florida has put together an extensive landlord tenant law to help bring order to the millions of renters and property owners in the state.
+With nearly 21 million people, Florida is one of the largest states in the country by population.
+Florida has put together an extensive set of landlord-tenant laws to help bring order to the millions of renters and property owners in the state.
 Here are five rights that every Florida landlord and tenant should become familiar with.

 The Right to Fair Housing in Florida

-Florida tenants are protected by the Federal Fair Housing Act of 1968.
-The goal of this act is to end discrimination in any housing related activity.
+Florida tenants, like those in other states, are protected by the Fair Housing Act of 1968.
+The goal of this act is to end discrimination in any housing-related activity.
 Landlords in the state must make sure they treat all tenants equally, especially those tenants that are members of the following seven protected classes:

 An example of housing discrimination would be if a Christian landlord refused to rent to a Jewish tenant based solely on the tenant's religious beliefs.
 The landlord must select tenants for the rental based on qualifying standards, such as income and employment.